 Through the Tech Talent Initiative, ODU and SVHEC have created a career pathway that allows individuals in Southern Virginia to stay local while earning a bachelor’s degree in computer science, computer engineering, and information technology.
 These careers are in-demand and offer individuals excellent pay and opportunities for advancement in a growing industry.

-To provide more information, ODU and SVHEC are hosting virtual Tech Talent Q&A sessions.
+To provide more information, ODU and SVHEC hosted two virtual Tech Talent Q&A sessions in October 2021.

-On Tuesday, October 26th at 6:00pm, a Q&A session for high school students and their parents or guardians will be provided.
-Online registration for the is available at http://bit.ly/svheck12.
+On Tuesday, October 26th, a Q&A session for high school students and their parents or guardians was held.
+To watch the recording visit https://www.youtube.com/watch?v=PGTiKjvkTR0&t=13s.

-On Friday, October 29th at 12:00pm, a virtual Q&A session for adult students, IT Academy completers, and career switchers will be held.
-Online registration is available at http://bit.ly/svhectech.
+On Friday, October 29th, a virtual Q&A session for adult students, IT Academy completers, and career switchers was held.
+To watch the recording visit https://www.youtube.com/watch?v=-l6JkwRZl_E

-During the Tech Talent Q&A sessions, ODU representatives will provide program information, explain the differences between computer science, computer engineering, and information technology, and answer questions about applying to ODU.
+During the Tech Talent Q&A sessions, ODU representatives provided program information, explained the differences between computer science, computer engineering, and information technology, and answered questions about applying to ODU.

-SVHEC representatives will provide information on starting locally, and available SVHEC resources to support program success.
+SVHEC representatives were available to provide information on starting locally, and available SVHEC resources to support program success.